321hendrik/timagic/README.md

 # TiMagic
-A Simple UI for automation of the Titanium CLI and ADB, which bundles the following features:
+Command-line tool for the Titanium CLI and ADB, which bundles the following features:

 * Build and install (apk, ipa) in parallel to all connected devices and genymotion. (as iOS 8.1 broke libimobiledevice this feature is android only)
 * Quickly install prebuild apps to all connected devices without iTunes, xCode Organizer or adb-monitor.
 * All build related information is pulled from a one-time config file (xml) and the project's tiapp.xml.
 * Run an app in iOS-Simulator (optionally with a specific iOS-version).
-* Distribute your app to iOS and android devices using a generated microsite
+* Distribute your app to iOS and android devices using a generated microsite (beta feature)
 * Remove an app from all connected devices
 * Use your favourite IDE for app development without sacrificing easy and fast access to Titanium CLI features.

 ### Get TiMagic
-* Python script: /dist/timagic_console.zip [ recommended ]
-* Mac App (Alpha): /dist/timagic_app.zip [ Mac OS X 10.6+ (Because of 64-bit Python) ]
+Clone the repository to a local folder.

 ### Setup your Paths
 * Console-Version: Edit timagic_settings.xml
-* App-Version: Right click on timagic.app and choose "Show Contents".
-Edit Contents/MacOS/timagic_settings.xml.
-* Folder-Version: Edit timagic/timagic_settings.xml

 ### General Requirements
 * Currently only tested on MacOS